Sun, water, sand, sports, and fun . . . or calm water, fishing and beautiful scenery - find it all and more at Brampton’s beautiful lakes and beaches!

 One of Brampton’s best-kept secrets is its picturesque lakes and rivers.
 Behind the thousands of homes and busy roads both visitors and residents will find a wonderful oasis of natural peaceful lakes and flowing rivers to escape to and relax by.

 Brampton offers you the chance to enjoy the outdoors and natural beauty through our various self-guided tours.
-To enjoy the many lakes and beaches in Brampton, download the Lakes & Rivers Self-Guided Tour PDF Version or Interactive Version.
+To enjoy the many lakes and beaches in Brampton, download the Lakes & Rivers Self-Guided Tour.

 Along the Etobicoke Creek you will find picturesque Loafer’s Lake.
 This is a popular place for relaxing, taking photographs and a great spot to start your walk along the Etobicoke Creek Trail.
 Loafer’s Lake Recreation Centre, just beside the lake, offers parking and public washrooms.

 Heart Lake, located in the Heartlake Conservation Park, is a sparkling lake set against the backdrop of beautiful scenery and lively wildlife.
 Here you can escape the city life and breathe the fresh air of delicate nature.
 At Heart Lake, you can choose from a wide variety of activities including fishing, swimming and canoeing.
 Be sure to take your children to the Wetland Pool and Splashpad!